csswizardry/csswizardry.github.com/_posts/2010-08-09-semantics-and-sensibility.md

 ### Be sensible, for our sake

-Semantics should be adhered no matter what—web standards are good.
+Semantics should be adhered no matter what — web standards are good.
 Naming however is totally down to you, you can call your elements whatever you wish.
 `<div id="a">`, `<div id="b">` and `<div id="c">` are all possible, but not sensible.